 Sec.
 6.13.5.
-Floodplain volume and conveyance protection.
+Flood-plain volume and conveyance protection.

-- A. This section provides requirements for all land use activities, including single family residences, which materially change the location, elevation, size, capacity, or hydraulic characteristics of the effective Special Flood Hazard Area (SFHA), also commonly referred to as the 100-year floodplain, as identified by the Federal Emergency Management Agency (FEMA) and flood prone areas determined by County watershed management plans as made viewable on the County Geographic Information System (GIS) mapping portal.
-The following floodplain or flood prone areas may be determined by the County Engineer or their designee to be of insignificant impact and waived of the requirements of this section: - 1.
-Small areas less than 1 acre or 200 feet in width; - 2.
-Shallow areas less than 1 foot in depth; or - 3.
-Isolated areas contained within a single parcel demonstrated to pose no significant risk to life or property.
+A. This section provides requirements for all land use activities, including single family residences, which materially change the location, elevation, size, capacity, or hydraulic characteristics of the existing effective one percent (100 year) Special flood Flood plainHazard Area (SFHA), also commonly referred to as the 100-year floodplain,- as identified by the Federal Emergency Management Agency (FEMA) and flood prone areas determined by County watershed management plans as made viewable on the County Geographic Information System (GIS) mapping portal.
+The following floodplain or flood prone areas may be determined by the County Engineer or their designee to be of insignificant impact and waived of the requirements of this section:

+1. Small areas less than 1 acre or 200 feet in width;

+2. Shallow areas less than 1 foot in depth; or

+3. Isolated areas contained within a single parcel demonstrated to pose no significant risk to life or property.

-The intent is to ensure that equivalent floodplain and flood prone area volume and conveyance is maintained.
-This section also supplements Division 5.3 Floodplain Management.
+The intent is to ensure that equivalent flood-plain and flood prone area volume and conveyance is maintained.
+This section also supplements Division 5.3 Flood-Plainplain Overlay ZoneManagement.

-- B. Land use activities which materially change the floodplain or flood prone areas. - (1) Land use activities that meet the thresholds for a stormwater analysis, such as Major Site Plans, Improvement Plans, or developments that may increase flooding on adjacent property, shall be required to provide calculations performed by a licensed professional demonstrating that favorable hydraulic characteristics exist or are provided by the improvements that do not increase flooding or compensating storage is provided on the owner's property or within an easement.
+- B. Land use activities which materially change the flood-plain or flood prone areas. - (1) Land use activities that meet the thresholds for a stormwater analysis, such as Major Site Plans, Improvement Plans, or developments that may increase flooding on adjacent property, may be permitted whenshall be required to provide calculations performed by a licensed professional are provided demonstrating that favorable hydraulic characteristics exist or are provided by the improvements that do not increase flooding thator compensating storage or other hydraulic characteristics are is provided on the owner's property or within an easement.
 Compensating storage shall be equivalently provided between the base flood elevation and the seasonal high groundwater or surface water level as determined by a licensed professional.
-The calculations shall be reviewed and approved by the County Engineer or their designee.
-In addition to all other requirements set forth in Division 13 Stormwater Management, plans and calculations shall include the following information when compensating storage is required: - 1.
-Plan extents of proposed fill and excavation; - 2.
-Volume of proposed fill and excavation; - 3.
-Volume calculations supporting one-for-one compensating storage; and
+The calculations shall be reviewed and approved by the County Engineer or his-their designee.
+In addition to all other requirements set forth in Division 13 Stormwater Management, plans and calculations shall include the following information when compensating storage is required:

+1. Plan extents of proposed fill and excavation;

+2. Volume of proposed fill and excavation;

+3. Volume calculations supporting one-for-one compensating storage; and